MarekPokropinski/Simple-RAG-from-scratch/README.md

 This repository is a toy project with simple Retrieval-Augmented Generation system.
 System was build with pre-trained LLM's from LM Studio.
 For embeddings `nomic-ai/nomic-embed-text-v1.5-GGUF` model was used and for response generation: `Meta-Llama-3.1-8B-Instruct-GGUF`.

+In notebook `langchain rag` similar application is implemented but using Langchain.

 It is important to note that this is just simple solution for a model to have access to recent/private data.
 This model is still prone to hallucination and can respond with false and misleading statements.

 ## How to use